-Killian is a columnist for Politico.com and the U.S. News & World Report online, and has also written for a host of other publications including The Washington Post, Los Angeles Times, People magazine, The New Republic, The Weekly Standard, The American Spectator, The Christian Science Monitor, Redbook, and Washingtonian magazine.
+Linda Killian is a columnist for Politico.com and the U.S. News & World Report Online, and has also written for a host of other publications including The Washington Post, Los Angeles Times, People Magazine, The New Republic, The Weekly Standard, The American Spectator, The Christian Science Monitor, Redbook, and Washingtonian Magazine.
 She is a former senior scholar at the non-partisan Woodrow Wilson International Center for Scholars.

 The Swing Vote